feifeibear/long-context-attention/README.md

 LongContextAttention is a **sequence parallel approach** that integrates the strengths of DeepSpeed-Ulysses-Attention and Ring-Attention while addressing the limitations of both methods.

-- Ulysses is sensitive to network architecture and the parallel degree can not be larger than the number of heads, which makes it not suitable for GQA and MQA.
+- Ulysses is sensitive to network architecture and the parallel degree can not be larger than the number of heads, which makes it not suitable for GQA (Grouped Query Attention ) and MQA (Multi-Query Attention).
 For example, Ulysses fails to operate when the head_num is set to 1.

 - Ring-Attention segments QKV into smaller blocks and performs P2P (peer-to-peer) communication, which has a lower bandwidth utilization compared to collective communication.
-For instance, in the first diagram below (with head_num=8), Ulysses Degree=8 is significantly lower than Ulysses Degree=1, which illustrates the inefficiency of Ring-Attention.
+For instance, in the first table below (with head_num=8), Ulysses Degree=1 is significantly lower than Ulysses Degree=4.

-By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods navigating around their individual limitations.
+By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods navigating around their limitations.

 LongContextAttention is compatible with the other parallel strategies, such as Tensor Parallelism, ZeRO, Pipeline Parallelism.